grzegorz914/homebridge-openwebif-tv/README.md

 ## Installation
 1. Follow the step-by-step instructions on the [Homebridge Wiki](https://github.com/homebridge/homebridge/wiki) for how to install Homebridge.
 2. Follow the step-by-step instructions on the [Homebridge Config UI X](https://github.com/oznu/homebridge-config-ui-x/wiki) for how to install Homebridge Config UI X.
-3. Install homebridge-openwebif-tv using: `npm install -g homebridge-openwebif-tv`.
+3. Install homebridge-openwebif-tv using: `npm install -g homebridge-openwebif-tv` or search for `OpenWebIf TV` in Config UI X.

 ## Configuration
 1. Use [Homebridge Config UI X](https://github.com/oznu/homebridge-config-ui-x) to configure the plugin (strongly recomended), or update your configuration file manually.
 See `sample-config.json` in this repository for a sample or add the bottom example to Your config.json file.